georgeclarke23/CodeChallengeTL/README.md

 - Docker - Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 - Postgresql - An RDBMS database and was required in the project brief.

+Note: The datasets had to be scaled down for storage purposes, you can replace the datasets with the complete datasets.
+The movie and rating datasets were randomly sampled.

+## Algorithm choice
+Jaccard Index

 ## Getting Started Running The Project
 If you have docker and pyspark already installed in an environment, just clone the project and run the following command: